Listening to this episode today on creating a daily spiritual practice couldn’t have come at a better time.

 * * *

 A couple of days ago, I woke up knowing I was going to have a tough day.
-I was going up to the farm that morning, where I’d be packing up all my things in the tiny cabin.
+I was going up to the farm that morning, where I’d be packing up all my things in the tiny cabin, where I had been living for the past year.
 I had decided to move, but the circumstances around me moving hadn’t left me with complete peace of mind.

-My nutrition and wellness coach, Zeenat, sent me a loving reminder that morning to meditate and set my intentions for the big move.
+My friend Zeenat sent me a loving reminder that morning to meditate and set my intentions for the big move.
 I journaled what those intentions were, and found myself tapping into a lot of gratitude, closure, standing strong in my boundaries, and leaving space open for new relationships and experiences.

 I also felt grief at leaving what had been my home and community.
 I set an intention to take the seed of desire that had been planted to cultivate roots somewhere to my next place.

 Then I started to meditate but allowed myself to let any images that wanted to come up do so.
 I immediately envisioned hugging the farm dogs goodbye.
 And that’s when all the grief I had been feeling finally released, and I just sobbed and sobbed.

 At the farm, I was able to stay mostly grounded and bring that energy of gratitude and calm-assertiveness to the situation.
 It enabled me to have a much-needed conversation without coming from a place of wounding or defensiveness.

 By the time I got home from the farm, I felt clear and ready to move on.